joemasilotti/masilotti.com/_posts/turbo-ios/2021-02-18-the-turbo-framework.md

 Remember, the big value of hybrid is only having to make changes once.
 This is accomplished by moving as much logic as possible to the Rails app.

-For example, at [Main Street](https://www.getmainstreet.com), all forms are presented modally.
+For example, you might want to present all forms modally.
 This follows iOS best practices and ties really nicely into Turbo's Path Configuration.
 The best part is that once configured it doesn't need to be adjusted for new workflows.

 We've also built a JavaScript API to dynamically add navigation buttons to any screen in the app.
 We hook into a custom Stimulus controller and take advantage of SF Symbols on the client side.
 This gives us flexibility to change portions of the native UI without a client update and App Store review.

-{% include mainstreet.html %}

 ## Tune in next week for...